eifos-git/graphene-monitor/docs/tutorials.rst

 * Create new_source.py as a submodule inside of source.
 * Add a class NewSource that inherits AbstractSource.
 * Add an implementation for the abstract retrieve data function that gets called once every monitor cycle.
-* Change the source.class attribute in config to monitor.source.new_source.NewSource
+* Change the source.class attribute in config to monitor.source.new_source.NewSource or new_trigger.NewTrigger

 Add Trigger
 ...........